Sulthan (2021 film): Plot

-In 1986, Sethupathi is a gangster in Madras who has a gang of 100 goons working as vigilantes.
+In 1986, Sethupathi is a crime boss in Madras who has a gang of 100 gangsters working as vigilantes.
 One day, Sethupathi's enemies barge into their house to kill Sethupathi.
-The baby kicks the stomach, making his wife Annalakshmi go into labour.
+The baby kicks his stomach, making his wife Annalakshmi go into labour.
 The gang beats the intruders while Sethupathi is with Annalakshmi.

 Annalakshmi gives birth to a boy, but she dies.
-Sethupathi gives the boy to his right-hand Mansoor, who names him Vikram, a.k.a Sulthan.
+Sethupathi gives the boy to his right-hand man, Mansoor, who names him Vikram, a.k.a Sulthan.
 The gang raises Sulthan with love and care, and Sulthan sees them as his brothers.
 Sulthan grows up and goes abroad to pursue Robotics Engineering.

-In 2021, a village head requests the killing of Jayaseelan, who kills many farmers and burns their lands.
+In 2021, a village head in Salem requests the killing of Jayaseelan, a ruthless and violent gangster who killed many farmers and burned their lands.
 Sethupathi promises to kill Jayaseelan, but when Mansoor asks him, he promises to do something good with the head's case.
 Meanwhile, Sulthan arrives at the village in great splendour.
 One day, a few people who pose as pizza delivery men attack the gang.
 They injure Sethupathi and a member of the gang, who is critical and admitted to the hospital.

-The goon's mother is distraught, leaving Sulthan tarnished.
+The thug's mother is distraught, leaving Sulthan tarnished.
 Sulthan confronts Sethupathi and tells him he will never return, leading to his death.
 At Sethupathi's funeral, Sulthan learns from his lawyer that the attackers were police officers sent by Commissioner Manickavel to kill Sethupathi.
-He asks for an opportunity to reform the gang, which Commissioner Manickavel gives him six months but not a single case to file.
+He asks Manickavel for an opportunity to reform the gang, which Commissioner Manickavel gives him six months for, but not a single case to file.
 Mansoor sends twenty men, including Otta Lorry, to kill Jayaseelan, but Sulthan forbids them.
 They try to sneak out, but Sulthan catches them.
 Otta Lorry lies about having a marriage proposal in the village.

 Sulthan takes his entire gang to a village to avoid trouble, and the town agrees with a promise made by Mansoor to kill Jayaseelan.
 Rukmani, the head's daughter, becomes the bride, and Sulthan falls in love with her.
 The gang secretly follows Jayaseelan, planning to kill him, but their attempts are unsuccessful.
-The village discovers that Jayaseelan is after the iron in a mountain, and the only way to stop him is to prove their lands are fertile and that crops can grow on the land.
+The village tahsildar reveals that Jayaseelan is after the iron in a mountain, and the only way to stop him is to prove their lands are fertile and that crops can grow on the land.